cristeaandrei95/nore/packages/std/object/firstKey.md

   - first
 ---

-Returns the first element of an object.
+Returns the first key of the first element of an object.

 `firstKey(source)`